tjd1234/cmpt135spring2024/obsidian/135website2024/Calculating large powers.md

 swordfish
 ```

-> If you want to try `ccencrypt`/`ccdecrypt` on your own, you can install it in Ubuntu Linux with the shell command: `sudo apt install ccrypt`
+> If you want to try `ccencrypt`/`ccdecrypt` for yourself, you can install it in Ubuntu Linux with the shell command: `sudo apt install ccrypt`

 Modern encryption tools like `ccencrypt` are pretty good: the encrypted password can only practically be read if you have the encryption key (i.e. the password string `honeybee`).
 In other words, if you only have the encrypted file `password.txt.cpt`, it will be extremely difficult to determine that the password is `swordfish`.

 So if an evil hacker gets a copy of your encrypted password, you are probably safe.

-> **Careful** If you use an easy-to-guess, or very short, encryption key, then a hacker might be able to guess it.
-Indeed, if your key is a single English word, then it is relatively easy to guess: a hacker could try a dictionary of all English words to see if any work.
+> **Careful** If you use an easy-to-guess, or very short, encryption key, then a hacker might be able to figure it out.
+For instance, if your key is a single English word, then it is relatively easy to guess: a hacker could use a dictionary of all English words to see if any work.
 >
-> This is why many websites insist that passwords be more than 8 characters long, and include special characters, like digits or punctuations.
+> This is why many websites insist that passwords include special characters, like digits or punctuations.
 Such passwords are much harder to guess.

 But there is a problem: how do you communicate the *encryption key* to the site you are sending it to so that they can decrypt your password?
 If you are sending `password.txt` to your bank, how does your bank get the encryption key `honeybee`?
 You have to send them the key somehow, and if you send it unencrypted then hackers could copy it.
 If you encrypt the key, then that encryption needs its own key: how do you send *that* key?
 There is no immediately obvious way around this problem.

 The [RSA Cryptosystem](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) solves this problem using a clever idea called [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).
 Basically, the *bank* makes a carefully constructed **public key** that anyone can use to encrypt a message that only the bank can decrypt it.
 The bank does the decryption with a **private key** that they don’t share with anyone else.
 To send `password.txt` to the bank, you use the banks public encryption key to encrypt the file.

 We won’t go into the mathematical details of [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) other than to point out that one part of the [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) algorithms requires calculating a large integer power such as $a^{65537}$.

 ## Calculating Large Integer Powers Efficiently